datacat01/2019-kpi-js/README.md

 `data/` folder contains clear and obfuscated files in corresponding repositories and features we calculated for them.
 Along with features provided by Samsung and other team members in folder `data/features_extended`

-`src/` folder contains all the source files used to parse, obfuscate and extract features.
+`src/` folder contains all the source files used to parse, obfuscate, extract features, visualise and classify.

 **Link to presentation:**
 https://docs.google.com/presentation/d/1mRR0OZe-ccGhGHq6cBOYMXrgmo3eLtJEDGRVSGV0x8w/edit?usp=sharing